normalnorway/normal.no/docs/how-to-contribute.md

-can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version) coding standards
-  Python 2.6 and Django 1.6 only! :(
+can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version) coding standards: Python 2.7 and Django 1.8 rename CONTRIBUTING.md?
-rename CONTRIBUTING.md?
 Github: Howto clone the repo and send pull requests
 Github: Howto use the issue tracker